Alexhuszagh/rust-lexical/README.md

 **Algorithm M**

 Algorithm M is described [here](https://www.exploringbinary.com/correct-decimal-to-floating-point-using-big-integers/) in depth, and Rust's libcore uses it internally.
 First, Algorithm M converts both the fraction and the exponent to a fraction of big integers.
 For example, `3.14159e2` is the same as `314159e-3`, which means a numerator of `314159` and denominator of `1000`.
 Next, Algorithm M calculates the quotient and remainder of the numerator and denominator until the quotient is the same representation as the mantissa in the native float, for example, in range range `[2^52, 2^53)` for f64, or in the range `[2^23, 2^24)` for f32.
 If the quotient is below the range, multiply the numerator by 2, and decrease the binary exponent.
 If the quotient is above the range, multiply the denominator by 2, and increase the binary exponent.
-Therefore, Algorithm M requires `N` bitshifts and ~`N^2` division/modulus operations per iteration, where `N` is the number of native ints in the big integer.

 A naive implementation, in Python, is as follows: